mailgun/holster/steve/README.md

 # Steve Jobs
-A generic tmux/screen like batch job running system
+A generic batch job running system inspired by tmux.

-The idea here is that this library would be used in a service to facilitate starting a local job remotely via HTTP or Websockets and allow the client to disconnect then reconnect later and see the previous output and stream any further output. (like tmux or screen sessions in ssh)
+The idea here is that this library would be used in a service to facilitate starting a local job remotely via HTTP or gRPC, such health checks or benchmarks.
+And then allow the client to disconnect then reconnect later and see the previous output and stream any further output (like tmux or screen sessions).

-One intended use case is to expose these jobs via service endpoints over HTTP, gRPC, etc. to invoke batch jobs, such as health checks or benchmarks.

 ## Usage
 ### Implement a Job
 Implement a `steve.Job` interface, which provides start/stop methods.

-The start method should kick off the job in a goroutine and return quickly.
+The start method should create a task to run the job in a goroutine or similar and return quickly.

 Job logic can send output to the provided writer.
-Be sure to close the writer before exiting to indicate the job is done.
+Be sure to call the closer before exiting to indicate the task is done.

-The stop method should signal the goroutine to close the writer and exit.
+The stop method signals the task to close and exit.

 ### Run the Job
-Launch the job with `Runner.Run()`, which returns a job id.
+Launch the job with `Runner.Run()`, which returns a task id.

-The runner captures job output, which can be read using the `io.Reader` returned from `Runner.NewReader()`.
+The runner captures task output, which can be read using the `io.Reader` returned from `Runner.NewReader()`.

+Or use `Runner.NewStreamingReader()` to block, continuously reading until the task is finished.
 Clients should read the `io.Reader` until `err == io.EOF`, indicating the job is done and no more output can be read.
 Reads from this reader will block until new data is available or EOF.

-The reader is designed to allow multiple clients to read from the same buffer simultaneously.
+Multiple readers may be created against a running task simultaneously.
 In this way, many clients can monitor the progress of a job in real time.